CitrineInformatics/citrine-python/docs/source/workflows/predictors.rst

 Label fractions predictor (ALPHA)
 ----------------------------------

-The :class:`~citrine.informatics.predictors.LabelFractionsPredictor` computes total fraction of ingredients with a given label.
+The :class:`~citrine.informatics.predictors.label_fractions_predictor.LabelFractionsPredictor` computes total fraction of ingredients with a given label.
 The predictor is configured by specifying a formulation descriptor that holds simple mixture data (i.e. recipes and ingredient labels) and a list of labels to featurize.
 A separate response is computed for each featurized label by summing all quantities in the recipe associated with ingredients given the label.